figarocorso/mihi-sickness/README.md

 ### test_bulk_approve.py

-Not fully working yet.
-The idea is to just approve all the pending items.
+This test will approve all the pending items.